How To Convert CC To HP (With CC To HP Calculator)

 To make things easier, you could use a CC to HP conversion tool.
 Simply plug your engine size in, and the program will calculate it out for you.

 As mentioned, converting CC to horsepower isn’t always entirely accurate.
-However, it might give you a sensible estimate of a naturally-aspirated engine’s power output.
+However, it might give you a reasonable estimate of a naturally-aspirated engine’s power output.

 Check out the calculator at the bottom.